julianandrews/yablocks/README.md

 ## Configuration

-You'll need to write a [toml](https://toml.io/en/) config file. yablocks will look for in in your XDG config directory (by default `~/.config/yablocks/config.toml`), or you can specify the config file path on the command line.
+You'll need to write a [toml](https://toml.io/en/) config file. yablocks will look for it in your XDG config directory (by default `~/.config/yablocks/config.toml`), or you can specify the config file path on the command line.